Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Instantaneous Exponential Growth Model and Identification

+In this section, we explore the practical implications of our identification assumptions by examining how the actual growth model (\ref{observed}) can be identified within the conventional OLS framework.
+This analysis not only highlights the limitations of the OLS approach but also serves to motivate the development of our \texttt{TLRF} estimator (\ref{T3r}) in the subsequent section, which generalizes the OLS estimator to accommodate the complexities of our model.

+Identifying the actual growth model (\ref{observed}) is challenging due to the temporal and spatial heterogeneity of the exponential growth rate $r(\bm{\Vec{X}_{s,c}})$.
+The traditional OLS approach addresses this challenge by imposing strong homogeneity assumptions over a $\delta$-day fitting window: $\forall t^-\in \{t-\delta+1,\dots,t\}$,

-To illustrate the parsimonious nature of our identification assumptions, we provide a formal comparison between Assumptions 1 and 2 with the OLS identification assumptions in Appendix \ref{vsOLS}.
-Specifically, we show that our identification assumptions are less restrictive than the OLS identification assumptions (c.f.
-Theorem \ref{CompareOLS} in Appendix \ref{vsOLS}) and allow for more adaptive estimators compared to those derived from the OLS assumptions. (c.f.
-Theorem \ref{Restrict} in Appendix \ref{vsOLS}).
-Particularly, Theorem \ref{Restrict} demonstrates that any OLS estimators of $\bm{r_{t,c}}$ with a $\delta$-day fitting window can be expressed as a convex combination of $\delta-1$ two-point estimators in the form of (\ref{fw}), i.e.,
+These stringent assumptions result in inflexible OLS estimators.
+Specifically, we show in Appendix \ref{vsOLS} that any OLS estimators of ${r_{t,c}}$ with a $\delta$-day fitting window can be expressed as a convex combination of $\delta-1$ two-point estimators in the form of (\ref{fw}), i.e.,

 where $\{\hat{\mu}_{t^-,c}\}_{t^-\in \{t-\delta+2,\dots,t\}}$ are non-negative weights that sum to 1, i.e.,